NiryoRobotics/niryo_one_ros/niryo_one_tcp_server/clients/csharp/README.md

 ## Tests

 Running the command `dotnet test` will compile and run the unit tests available.
+Running the Visual Studio Code task "test" will also produce a test coverage report.